 The Last Plastic Straw strives to educate the public about the absurdity of single use plastic, its effects on our health, our environment, and our oceans.
-We aim to eliminate from the source, the use of single use plastic.
+We aim to eliminate from the source, single use plastic pollution.

 How You Can Help

 Join us in a global movement to eliminate plastic drinking straws from our landfills, our streams, our oceans, and our beaches.
 Simply request “no straw” at bars & restaurants and share your commitment with others.
-Encourage your favorite restaurant or bar to only provide straws on request from the customer and to use compostable or reusable options to the plastic straw.
+Encourage your favorite restaurant or bar to only provide straws on request from the customer and to use reusable or naturally compostable options to the plastic straw.
 Basically what we are asking you to do is DO LESS: less consumption, less waste, less straws.
 It’s a win-win!

 Why We Need Your Help

 500 million straws are used and discarded every day in the United States alone.
 That’s 175 Billion a year filtering into landfills (environment) and littering our waterways and oceans.

 The Last Plastic Straw Challenge